Reckoning (R.E.M. album): Background and production

 During recording, there was pressure from I.R.S.
 Records to try making the album more commercial.
 The label sent messages to Dixon and Easter, which the producers told the band that they would ignore.
 While the producers respected I.R.S. president Jay Boberg, they expressed dismay at the comments he made when he visited during the last day of sessions.
 Dixon called Boberg "record company clueless", while Easter said "I got along with Jay Boberg OK [...] but now and again he would express an opinion that would make me think, 'holy shit', because it would strike me as really teenage."
 Buck said he was grateful that Dixon and Easter acted as a buffer between the band and its label.
 He said that "it got to the point where as much as I respected the guys at I.R.S., we basically tried to record the records so they wouldn't know we were recording them!", and explained that part of the reason why R.E.M. recorded the album so quickly was that the group wanted to finish before representatives from I.R.S. showed up to listen to it.

-The recording sessions were difficult for lead singer Michael Stipe, who, among the band, was particularly worn out by the band's 1983 tour schedule.
+The recording sessions were difficult for lead singer Michael Stipe, who was particularly worn out by the band's 1983 tour schedule.
 Getting usable vocal tracks from Stipe was difficult; Dixon recalled that he and Stipe would show up around noon each day before the rest of the band, but that "he was kind of shut down, and it was difficult to get him to open up".
 While recording the song "7 Chinese Bros.", Stipe sang so quietly that Dixon could not hear him on the tape.
 Frustrated, the producer climbed a ladder to a spot above the recording booth Stipe was in and found a gospel record titled The Joy of Knowing Jesus by the Revelaires, which he then handed to the singer in an attempt to inspire him.
-Stipe began reciting the liner notes from the album audibly, which enabled Dixon to move on to recording the vocal track to "7 Chinese Brothers" properly (the initial recitation take was later released in 1987 as "Voice of Harold" on the compilation Dead Letter Office).
+Stipe began reciting the liner notes from the album audibly, which enabled Dixon to move on to recording the vocal track properly The initial recitation take was later released as "Voice of Harold", first as a B-side to "So.
+Central Rain" and then on the 1987 compilation Dead Letter Office.